Venetian Carnival: Feast for the eyes and the palate

 Hearty, soul-warming and comforting, served with a thick, gooey cheese-crust, lasagna is the quintessential comfort food.
 They come in a great variety of styles.
 The can be made vegetarian with roasted tomatoes and peppers, spinach, chard, pumpkin and butternut squash or as a meat version filled with Italian sausage.

 Castagnole is another traditional Carnival sweet treat shaped in little balls and served with icing sugar, often filled with chocolate.
-A small fried pancakes called frittelle are even softer little gems, dangerously addictive and can be served plain or filled with cream custard, nutella or chocolate.
+Small fried pancakes called frittelle are even softer little gems, dangerously addictive and can be served plain or filled with cream custard, Nutella or chocolate.

 And for an ultimate Venetian treat try Italian hot chocolate or “cioccolata calda”.
 Seductive and luxurious, it’s served very thick, almost pudding-like, easily eaten with a spoon!

-While enjoying fabulous Venetian food do not forget fantastic ans world renown wines of Veneto.
-With the climate influenced by Alps, Adriatic and Lake Garda, the region produces most wines in Italy.
+While enjoying fabulous Venetian food do not forget fantastic and world renown wines of Veneto.
+With the climate influenced by the Alps, Adriatic and Lake Garda, the region produces most wines in Italy.
 From dry and crisp Northern Italian sparklers, white Soave vinified with Garganega grapes, light and fruity red Valpolicella, to full-bodied and intense Amarone.
-Here are my few favourite pick for lasagna, for both white and red wine lovers:
+Here are my few favorite pick for lasagna, for both white and red wine lovers:

 Ferrari Perlé 2007